da-hui66/Sync/Notes/quick-notes.md

 # vscode markdown tutorial

 - how to make wiki/TOC
-- how to make kanban?
+- how to make kanban
 - how to convert markdown to pdf
 - markdown extensions
 - todo.md